 guide

-A decision-oriented overview of market growth, open-source adoption, funding and international constraints for Chinese AI products.
+An overview of market growth, open-source adoption, funding and international constraints for Chinese AI products.

 The supplied compilation points to rapid market growth, inference usage expansion, heavyweight financing and strong open-source distribution.